How to Import Students in UDISE Plus 2026-27 β Drop Box Method, File Format & Every Error Fixed

 Step 3 β Upload the File via Drop Box

-Once the import template is filled and saved as .xlsx, uploading it through the UDISE Plus Drop Box takes less than two minutes for a file with 100β200 students.
+Once you fill the import template and save it as .xlsx, uploading it through the UDISE Plus Drop Box takes less than two minutes for a file with 100β200 students.

 | Step | Action | What to Check |